ajberkley/cl-binary-store/README.md

     (defun long-list-of-small-integers (&optional (n 1000000))
       (make-list n :initial-element (random 256)))

 This is the most synthetic of all the tests.
-It runs cl-store-faster without reference tracking which matches the behavior of cl-store and hyperluminal-mem for this single list case.
+It runs cl-binary-store without reference tracking which matches the behavior of cl-store and hyperluminal-mem for this single list case.
 First thing to note is that the output file is small, because very small integers get written at 2 bytes per, one for a tag and one for the value.
 For numbers less than